ForeverAnApple/VRCFaceTracking-LiveLink/README.md

 ## Usage

 1. Open Live Link Face on your Apple device
+2. Set **Capture Mode** to **ARKit** — other modes do not send compatible data
-2. Go to Settings > Live Link and add your PC's local IP address (leave port as default `11111`)
+3. Go to Settings > Live Link and add your PC's local IP address (leave port as default `11111`)
-3. Return to the main screen and ensure the Live button is green
+4. Return to the main screen and ensure the Live button is green
-4. Launch VRCFaceTracking -- the LiveLink module should appear and start receiving data
+5. Launch VRCFaceTracking -- the LiveLink module should appear and start receiving data

 ## Building from Source